TheFlav/Freeplay_joystick_i2c/uhid/gamepad/README.md

 Using this method have the benefit to allow faster compilation and debugging (incl. programing on Windows platform without messing with GDB) compared to a kernel driver but comes with some limitations linked to security in place on Linux systems (.e.g needs to run as root to access needed device).

-In its current state, this driver mainly targeting Raspberry Pi boards (additional comments on this later).
+In its current state, this driver mainly targeting Raspberry Pi boards but should be compatible with other platforms.

 This page does mainly reference 2 programs:
 - ``uhid-i2c-gamepad`` : UHID input driver.
 - ``uhid-i2c-gamepad-diag`` : Setup/Diagnostic program.
   Does allow end-user to edit and set most of editable settings.
   It doesn't edit any of the .c or .h files.
-  This program is meant to run on at least 640x480 screen (80 cols x 30 lines TTY).
+  This program is meant to run on a screen at least 640x480 (80 cols x 30 lines TTY).
 <br>

 ## Compilation: